accordproject/techdocs/website/versioned_docs/version-0.12.0/advanced-latedelivery.md

 ## Add a Penalty Cap

 We can now start building a more advanced clause.
-Heading back to [Template Studio](https://studio.accordproject.org/), let us take a moment to notice that there is no limitation to the penalty resulting from a late delivery.
+Let us first take a moment to notice that there is no limitation to the penalty resulting from a late delivery.
 Under `Test Execution` in `Logic`, send this request:
 ```json
 {
   "$class": "org.accordproject.minilatedeliveryandpenalty.LateRequest",